-- Using the Shower
+3. Using the Shower

 If the shower is enclosed with doors, you may want to consider replacing the glass with safety glass or plastic to avoid further injury in the case of a fall.
 Being cut by glass will only worsen the situation.

-- Using the Toilet
+5. Using the Toilet

 Getting on and off the toilet can be hazardous for anyone who has strength or balance issues.
-If your loved one has difficulty in getting up and down from the toilet, installing a raised toilet seat and toilet grab bars can greatly reduce their chances of falling and increase their ability to use the bathroom independently.
+If your loved one has difficulty getting up and down from the toilet, installing a raised toilet seat and toilet grab bars can greatly reduce their chances of falling and increase their ability to use the bathroom independently.

-Ensure all the necessities are well within reach.
+Ensure all the bathroom necessities your loved one might need are well within reach.
 This includes towels, toilet paper, extra toilet paper, washcloths, toothbrushes, and toothpaste.
-If any shelving requires reaching over their head or using a step stool, find a new place to store toiletries to keep it within reach.
+If your loved one has to reach over their head or use a step stool, find a new place to store toiletries or install new shelving solutions that are safer.

-- Sitting Outside the Shower
+8. Sitting Outside the Shower

-While a couple items listed above require tools and minimum skill, most of these steps are quick and easy for anyone to accomplish to make the bathroom safer for an aging loved one.
+While some of the items listed above require tools and skill, most of these are quick and easy steps anyone can take to make the bathroom safer for an aging loved one.